Acronym and Term Directory

 Tenth grader (student in second year of high school).

-Our Support Team works with students with identified special needs as well as operates our Learning Resource Center (LRC).
-LRC page
+Our Support Team works with students with identified special needs and operates our Learning Resource Center (LRC).

 The School With Out Walls (SWOW) program in the HS is a week in October during which regular high school classes are suspended and each grade embarks on leadership training activities or field trips.

 CAJ's Tuition Assistance Program (TAP) funds are available by application from the business office.

 Third Culture Kid (TCK) is an internationally recognized term that identifies someone who as a child spent a significant period of time in one or more culture(s) other than his or her own, thus integrating elements of those cultures and their own birth culture into a third culture.
 TCKs tend to have more in common with one another, regardless of nationality, than they do with non-TCKs from their own country.

 Tokyo English Life Line (TELL) is a non-profit counseling center.
 The Guidance Office can provide more information.

 Is a twice yearly rummage sale and community event sponsored by the PTA.